-The rotating bed level sensor (1) is located inside the rotating bed beside the swing motor.
-The sensor measures the angle of the rotating bed and communicates the information to the crane's control system through the IOLC30 control module.
+The rotating bed level sensor (1) measures the angle of the rotating bed and communicates the information to the crane's control system through the IOLC30 control module.

-The angles are viewable in the Crane Status Bar of the Main Display Working Screen.
+The angles are viewable in the Crane Status Bar of the Main Display Working Screen (View B).